sarahwintondesign/sarahwintondesign.com/_work/west-coast-organics.md

 - "/uploads/west-coast-organics-4.jpg"

 ---
-When you've just had that lovely first introduction, who sticks around to remind that potential client that you exist (_Well, probably because you see the images right here, but aaaanyway_... )?
+When you've just had that lovely first introduction, who sticks around to remind that potential client that you exist (_Well, you probably know because you see the images right here, but aaaanyway_... )?
 That's right - business cards.
-Who knew the amount of power those 2x3.5 (or square!) pieces of paper carry!
+The amount of power those 2x3.5 (or square!) pieces of paper carry is crazy!
 Business cards are all about leaving a lasting impression, being succinct, and letting people know you are here for them.

-Creating a business card that is unique, leaves a lasting impression, and communicated a quality of care not found elsewhere is what Sarah Winton Design can do for you.